Funeral vehicle with body inside stolen in St. Louis County

 At around 10:26 a.m., police officers responded to the QuikTrip on Lusher Road for a report of a stolen vehicle.
 Police said the vehicle was left running and unattended in the parking lot when someone got inside and drove away.

 The vehicle is a white, 2012 Nissan NV1500 van with Missouri license plates 5MDX73.
 The van has “William C Harris Funeral” decals on its side and green wreaths with the letter “H” inside of them on the back.
-Police released the photo below as an example of what the vehicle looks like.

 Police confirmed with 5 On Your Side that the body inside the vehicle was that of a woman.